 - Students must take the American Academy of Endodontics (AAE) written board in June of their second year, and the oral exam in May of their first and second years.

-Applications are processed using ADEA Postdoctoral Application Support Service (PASS), or the self-managed application.
+Applications are processed using ADEA Postdoctoral Application Support Service (PASS.)
 The application deadline is August 1st of the previous year.
 Interviews will be granted on a rolling basis.